-Projects from Fred Hutchinson Cancer Research Center, Child’s Play, PAWS, Seattle Children’s, Splash and The Martinez Foundation benefit from the game.
-Game It Forward shares a portion of revenue generated by Quingo through advertising and in-app purchases to specific projects managed by each charity.
+Projects from Fred Hutchinson Cancer Research Center, Child’s Play, PAWS, Seattle Children’s, Splash, and The Martinez Foundation benefit from the game.
+Game It Forward shares a portion of the revenue generated by Quingo through advertising and in-app purchases to specific projects managed by each charity.

 Game It Forward founder and industry veteran Brandon Bozzi estimates that people worldwide spend 3 billion hours a week playing games.
 “If those games donated just one penny an hour, we’d raise $30 million a week for people in need,” he said.

 Quingo players can select one of six charities to play for and are given information on the project their game will support.
 The game presents players with a trivia question that has five correct answers hidden among 20 wrong answers laid across a bingo-style grid.
 Correct responses range from easy to very difficult, making it engaging for players of all knowledge levels.
 Players are awarded points for correct answers and scores can be shared through social channels.